ChiShouWu/senior-backend-interveiw-questions/Database.md

 7. How to prevent same position be bought by two or more users at the same time?
 8. How database process a command?
 9. What could happen if multiple users create transactions at the same time?
-10. What kind of isolation level do you know?
 11. What is MVCC?
 12. What is buffer pool?
 13. Describe the different of `drop` `delete` `truncate`?